Sirawit04/2025-ITCS383-JianCha/designs/JianCha_D1_Design.md

    The design of this Context Diagram shows the big picture of the Travel Naja System.
 It shows which actors and external systems interact with the system and how they conceptually relate to it.

    ![Context Diagram](https://github.com/ICT-Mahidol/2025-ITCS383-JianCha/blob/a9c83d4dcd2184c5404896d35fe4bd4c2aab6b13/images/Diagrams/Context_diagram.png)

-   1. **Requirements Alignment:** The diagram addresses key stakeholders from the requirements and shows who needs to do what:
+   **1\.
+Requirements Alignment:** The diagram addresses key stakeholders from the requirements and shows who needs to do what:
       - **Guest:** View promotions and browse public content, Register account
       - **Membership User:** Create a reservation, View promotions and browse public content, Log in, and Update proifle
       - **Back-end Staff:** Manage reservation, Generate reports